ruben4447/cpp-abnf/README.md

 - May be surrounded by `<>`
 - Are case-insentitive: `<Hello>`, `hello` and `HeLlO` are considered the same
+- Rules may appear in definitions (even if it has not been defined yet)

 ### Literal Values